OrdinarySoftwareDev/timedate_cli/README.md

 # How to use
-It is recommended to run the code in a windows terminal (cmd.exe) Run the code and enter your desired location.
+It is recommended to run the code in a windows terminal (cmd.exe) Make sure you have ruby installed on your computer before running the program.

+Run the code and enter your desired location.
 This can be a city name, world coordinates, or a whole country (shows summary for entire said country) For Northern America, you can use states instead of countries (ex.
 Huntsville, Alabama; San Mateo, California).

 ![image](https://user-images.githubusercontent.com/109431644/179367610-927315a9-9276-473b-8fa7-c8c7616dfce6.png)